Professional Development

 - Instructor: Sonja Bennett

-- Description: This course enables educators to develop, increase, and demonstrate knowledge about instructional technology, assistive technology, accessible instructional materials, and Universal Design for Learning.
+- Description: This course enables educators to develop, increase and demonstrate knowledge about instructional technology, assistive technology, accessible instructional materials, and Universal Design for Learning.
+Content and activities include how to determine appropriate tools to meet student needs and identify available resources to support district/school use of instructional technology, assistive technology, accessible instructional materials, and Universal Design for Learning.

-- Meetings: There will be three required virtual meetings during the course: January 24, February 7, and February 23, 2023
+- Meetings: There will be three required virtual evening meetings during the course:

 - Course Flyer